Not the First Time Cecil County was Shut Down

 Eder on the Baltimore and Ohio Railroad

 Eder was a station on the B & O Railroad.
-It was located near the bridge that carries Nottingham Road over the tracks, and is about one mile east of Mechanics Valley.
-It was named for William H. Eder, who owned a large farm in that vicinity.
+It was located near the bridge that carries Nottingham Road over the tracks and is about one mile east of Mechanics Valley.
+It was named for William H. Eder, who owned a large farm nearby.

 The Baltimore & Ohio railroad began providing service between Baltimore and Philadelphia in 1886.
-To accommodate freight and travelers in Cecil County a number of stations (8 or 9) were built adjacent to the tracks, and one of these stops was Eder.
+To accommodate freight and travelers in Cecil County, several stations (8 or 9) were built adjacent to the tracks, and one of these stops was Eder.

 A timetable for the railroad appeared in an October 1886 edition of the Elkton Appeal.
-It showed that there were two trains a day stopping at Eder.
-A westbound train was scheduled at 7.24 a.m. and an eastbound one stopped at 6:51 p.m.
+It showed that there were two trains a day stopping at the station.
+A westbound train was scheduled at 7.24 a.m., and an eastbound one stopped at 6:51 p.m.

 Eder Station on the B & O Railroad.